Deep Learning Based 3D Segmentation: A Survey: Abstract

 \section{Abstract}

-3D object segmentation is a fundamental and challenging problem in computer vision with applications in autonomous driving, robotics, augmented reality and medical image analysis.
+3D segmentation is a fundamental and challenging problem in computer vision with applications in autonomous driving and robotics.
 It has received significant attention from the computer vision, graphics and machine learning communities.
-Traditionally, 3D segmentation was performed with hand-crafted features and engineered methods which failed to achieve acceptable accuracy and could not generalize to large-scale data.
-Driven by their great success in 2D computer vision, deep learning techniques have recently become the tool of choice for 3D segmentation tasks as well.
-This has led to an influx of a large number of methods in the literature that have been evaluated on different benchmark datasets.
-This paper provides a comprehensive survey of recent progress in deep learning based 3D segmentation covering over 150 papers.
-It summarizes the most commonly used pipelines, discusses their highlights and shortcomings, and analyzes the competitive results of these segmentation methods.
-Based on the analysis, it also provides promising research directions for the future.
+Conventional methods for 3D segmentation, based on hand-crafted features and machine learning classifiers, lack generalization ability.
+Driven by their success in 2D computer vision, deep learning techniques have recently become the tool of choice for 3D segmentation tasks.
+This has led to an influx of many methods in the literature that have been evaluated on different benchmark datasets.
+Whereas survey papers on RGB-D and point cloud segmentation exist, there is a lack of a recent in-depth survey that covers all 3D data modalities and application domains.
+This paper fills the gap and comprehensively surveys the recent progress in deep learning-based 3D segmentation techniques.
+We cover over 220 works from the last six years, analyze their strengths and limitations, and discuss their competitive results on benchmark datasets.
+The survey provides a summary of the most commonly used pipelines and finally highlights promising research directions for the future.